veemartx/sortingAlgorithms/README.md

-this is a study on most of popular algorithms in pythonls
+this is a study on most of popular algorithms in python programming language